3mkay/drupal-docker/README.md

 - Username: admin
 - Password: root (this can be changed in the ```settings.sh```)

-The folder that contains the database tables can be set in the ```settings.php``` too.
+The folder that contains the database tables can be set in the ```settings.sh``` too.
 You don't wan't your database to be gone, when you shut down the instance, do you? ;-)

 I recommend that you alter your hostfile , so that 127.0.0.1 resolves to db.
 In that way, you can use drush in on your host system.